slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'How you do anything is how you do everything.'*

-> *'If you can’t do the little things right you will never do the big things right' -- Admiral McRaven*
+> *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

 > *'Words are deeds.' -- Ludwig Wittgenstein*

-> *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

 <!--
 your actions reveal your real values.
 -->

-Living is choosing.
+You are your choices.

-a) Choose to be your best self.
-You need to come alive.<br>
+a) Choose to come alive.
 Is succeeding at mediocrity a worthwhile life?

+> *'The definition of a man is and should be an evolving target.
+Never stop working on yourself.
+Always strive to be better.'*

+How?

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

 > *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive.' -- Howard Thurman*

-> *'The definition of a man is and should be an evolving target.
-Never stop working on yourself.
-Always strive to be better.'*
+<a id="on-trust"></a>b) Choose integrity.
+It's the only way to be respected and build trust.

 > *'Be the person your dog thinks you are.' -- J.W.
 Stephens*

-<a id="on-trust"></a>b) Choose to keep your integrity.<br>
-It's the only way to be respected and build trust.

 > *'Trust, not money, is the currency of business and life.'*